Mocha Girls: History

 Formed in 2006, the original members were Mocha Uson, Hershey de las Alas, Heart de Guzman, Grace Oracion and Bez Lacanlale.
 In early 2010, the four members separated from Uson to form their own group, Girlz Ink.
 This led to the addition of new members Mae Dela Cerna and Jhane Santiaguel, later followed by the arrival of Yumi Ociman, and then Aura Balington.
 After Santiaguel left the group, she was replaced by Franz Fainsan in 2011.

 In 2012, Chloe Recto joined, shortly followed by the departure of Balington, bringing the group back down to five members; Mocha Uson still remaining as the group's leader and only original member.
 In 2013, Recto left the group due to reasons surrounding work commitments.
 Two new members were officially added to the group in April 2013, Seika Hashizume and Georgina Knight.
-On April 30, 2013, it was announced that Hashizume was no longer part of the Mocha Girls, due to personal reasons which affected work commitments.
+On April 30, 2013, it was announced that Hashizume was no longer part of the Mocha Girls, for personal reasons which affected work commitments.
 On July 9, 2013, Seika Hashizume was officially reinstated as a member of the Mocha Girls.
 On July 28, 2013, it was announced that Yumi Ociman was no longer part of the group, due to violating the "No. 1 rule" of Mocha Girls which is all members are not allowed to be in a relationship or simply, "no boyfriend".
 After being given the choice, she chose her boyfriend over Mocha Girls.
 On September 21, 2013, Jhane Santiaguel was reinstated as member of Mocha Girls after leaving her partner to concentrate on her career.

 In 2014, several trainees joined the girls for training sessions in the hope of becoming a member of Mocha Girls.
 Trainee Jho Ann Sotelo became an official member of the group in March 2014.
 Sabrina Turner then joined as trainee then voluntarily quit training in April.
 Pepper Gutierrez then joined as trainee; in July she became a member of the group.
 On July 21, it was announced that Sotelo had quit the group for a change of career.
 In November, Sabrina Turner returned as trainee then left yet again.
 In 2015, Khim Dueñas joined as trainee and then became a member of the group.
 A "sister band" of the group called Mocha Babes, formed in 2015, includes former Mocha Girl Chloe Recto.
 In December, Josh Mac joined as a trainee.
 Khim Dueñas was relieved from the group on January 19, 2016 having chosen to prioritize other commitments.

 In 2017, Seika Hashizume, Pepper Gutierrez and Georgina Knight became members of another dance girl group, Gummy Baes.